Fredericton’s Housing Fuelling Growth

 Ambitious immigration strategy

-Krista Ross, CEO of the Fredericton Chamber of Commerce, believes that the beauty adds to the region’s appeal and is great for business.
+Krista Ross, former CEO of the Fredericton Chamber of Commerce, believes that the beauty adds to the region’s appeal and is great for business.

 "Houses sell more quickly," said Ross.